 Here we've answered all your questions about what's available on site.
-Walk the trails, visit the tea-room and discover the sights and sounds of summer.
+Walk the trails, visit the tea-room and enjoy peaceful walks this winter.

 Arriving and parking:

 - There is no need to book your visit in advance.
 Members visit free, while non-members will need to pay on arrival